First day on the Somme

 German counter-attacks during the afternoon recaptured most of the lost ground north of the Albert–Bapaume road and more British attacks against Thiepval were costly failures.
-On the north bank of the Ancre, the attack of VIII Corps was a disaster, with large numbers of British troops being shot down in no man's land.
+On the north bank of the Ancre, the attack of VIII Corps was a costly failure, with large numbers of British troops being shot down in no man's land.
 The VII Corps diversion at Gommecourt was also costly, with only a partial and temporary advance south of the village.
 The German defeats, from Foucaucourt to the Albert–Bapaume road, left the German defence on the south bank incapable of resisting another attack; a substantial German retreat began from the Flaucourt plateau to the west bank of the Somme close to Péronne.
 North of the Somme in the British area, Fricourt was abandoned by the Germans overnight.

 Several truces were observed to recover wounded from no man's land on the British front; the Third Army diversion at Gommecourt cost 6,758 casualties against 1,212 German and the combined casualty count with the Fourth Army reached 57,470, (19,240 of which had been fatal).
 The French Sixth Army suffered 1,590 casualties and the German 2nd Army suffered 10,000–12,000 casualties.
 Orders were issued to the Anglo-French armies to continue the offensive on 2 July; a German counter-attack on the north bank of the Somme by the 12th Division, intended for the night of 1/2 July, took until dawn on 2 July to begin and was destroyed by the French and British troops opposite.
 Since 1 July 1916, the British casualties on the First Day and the "meagre gains" have been a source of grief and controversy in Britain.

 Background

 Strategic developments

-In July 1915, the French Commander in Chief Joseph Joffre held the first inter-Allied conference at Chantilly.
+In July 1915, the French Commander in Chief Joseph Joffre held the first Allied conference at Chantilly.
 In December, a second conference agreed a strategy of simultaneous attacks by the French, Russian, British and Italian armies.
 The British theatre of operations was in northern France and Flanders but in February 1916, Haig accepted Joffre's plan for a combined attack astride the Somme river, around 1 July; in April, the British Cabinet agreed to an offensive in France.
 The nature of a joint offensive on the Somme began to change almost immediately, when the German army attacked Verdun on 21 February.
 In March, Foch proposed a Somme offensive on a 45 km front, between Lassigny and the Somme with 42 French divisions and a British attack on a 25 km front from the Somme to Thiepval with 25 divisions.
 French divisions intended for the joint offensive were soon diverted to Verdun and the offensive was eventually reduced to a main effort by the British and a supporting attack by the French Sixth Army.